cckmwong-data/youtube_sentiment_analysis/README.md

 Additionally, **frequent mentions of competitors including DJI and Osmo highlight a highly competitive market with low switching costs**, increasing the importance of clear differentiation and transparent communication.

+#### Actionable Insights
+Since there are concerns over specific product capabilities, the company can anchor marketing messages around quantifiable improvements: battery life increase (% or minutes), sensor performance (low-light, resolution, FPS), software or stabilization upgrades.

+In view of the fierce competition with low switching cost, the company can differentiate itself by explicitly position HERO13 against competitor by identifying the strengths competitors can’t match, for instance durability abd accessories.

 ### Game Trailer - Fallout 4: Anniversary Edition
 #### Aim
 - Understand player expectations and engagement